Income Tax Slab Rate for F.Y. 2023-24 / F.Y. 2024-25

 Income Tax Slabs under New Tax Regime for FY 2021-22 [AY 2022-23]

-A new Income tax slab Rates has been proposed under new tax regime through the Union Budget 2020-21.
+A new Income tax slab Rate has been proposed under the new tax regime through the Union Budget 2020-21.
 The Finance Minister of India, Smt.
-Nirmala Sitharaman has presented the Union Budget on 1st Feb, 2020.
+Nirmala Sitharaman presented the Union Budget on 1st Feb 2020.

 There is no change in the existing Income Tax Slab rates for Individuals.
 However, a New Tax Regime has been proposed containing 7 slabs with lower tax rates but without availing various exemptions & deductions.

-So, Taxpayers would have two option – either pick the old Tax Slab and pay tax at the existing higher rate or opt the new tax regime with lower tax rates but without deductions, exemptions etc.
+So, Taxpayers would have two options – either pick the old Tax Slab and pay tax at the existing higher rate or opt for the new tax regime with lower tax rates but without deductions, exemptions, etc.

-Thus, under new tax regime taxpayers can’t claim or avail any deductions and exemptions available under different sections of the Act.
-They have to forego the same to get the advantage of lower tax rate under new tax regime.
+Thus, under the new tax regime, taxpayers can’t claim or avail of any deductions and exemptions available under different sections of the Act.
+They have to forego the same to get the advantage of lower tax rates under the new tax regime.

 List of exemptions & deductions to be foregone under the new tax regime